Friendship is very important — and by this I don’t mean casual friendships of affinity.

 Do not be rash to make friends and, when once they are made, do not drop them.

-Intimate friendship (and perhaps close friendship) is the category that I believe falls under the maxims and ethical guidelines in Hellenism surrounding this type of human relationship.
-One of the things I find very discordant and discouraging as a Hellenist in America is that friendship is too casually attained; the other is that people throw friendships away for romantic/sexual relationships when the two are not functionally the same.
+Intimate friendship (and perhaps close friendship) is the category that I believe falls under the maxims and ethical guidelines surrounding this type of human relationship.
+One of the things I find very discordant and discouraging as a person in America who worships the Hellenic Gods and is engaging with Hellenic writings on virtue and ethical guidelines is that friendship is too casually attained; the other is that people throw friendships away for romantic/sexual relationships when the two are not functionally the same.

 I can’t help but relate “‘mysterious reasons having little to do with decision'” (a line quoted in that review) to friendship at first sight.
 Most of my closest friendships have developed organically, often based on intuition, in cyberspace or the analog world.

-After converting to Hellenic Polytheism, I started practicing more discernment.
+After changing how I worshipped the Hellenic Gods and committing to better myself through educating myself, I started practicing more discernment.
 Once one has friendship as a value, friendship becomes something very different from how our culture views it.
 It’s important to be measured in attachments because whomever you befriend is a long-term commitment.
 Le needs to be worth it.

 This was scary to me.
 I had few opportunities to make friends until college.
 This is well into the age when most new adults shift to choosing romantic partners, and they prune many childhood friends.
 College friendships always seemed transient.
 One of my problems growing up, and indeed into adulthood, was that I often felt like an inflated ball bouncing between deep, five-hour long intellectual conversations.